danielfoehrKn/kubeswitch/README.md

 This has the disadvantage that every other terminal using the same Kubeconfig file (e.g, via environment variable _KUBECONFIG_) will also be affected and change the context.

-A guideline of `Kubeswitch` is to not modify the underlying Kubeconfig file.
+A guideline of `k8ctx` is to not modify the underlying Kubeconfig file.
 Hence, a temporary copy of the original Kubeconfig file is created and used to modify the context.
 This way, each terminal window works on its own copy of the Kubeconfig file and cannot interfere with each other.

 ### Future Plans

-- Cleanup temporary kubeconfig files after the terminal session ended (instead of using `switch clean`)
+- Cleanup temporary kubeconfig files after the terminal session ended (instead of using `k8ctx clean`)
 - Act as a credential helper for kubeconfig files to inject the credentials from the backing store
 - Support more storage backends (e.g local password managers)